 - Select the header Background color and Site title font or Logo height.
 The site title, menu, and information links are automatically set to black or white based on the header’s Background color.

 - Use Header icons to choose if the navigation and information links display as text or icons.

 - Choose what details the information link displays with Contact, Location, or Search dropdown.

 Choose how the main navigation link displays on the left with Always show nav in Navigation:

 - When unchecked, ☰ displays on the right and your main navigation appears only on hover.

 - When checked, ☰ disappears and the main navigation always displays below the header.

 An information link can display on the right side of the header, creating a contact, location, or search drop-down below the header when clicked.
 Clicking X collapses the drop-down.

-To update the information in the Location drop-down, update the Physical Location, Contact Phone Number, and Contact Email in the Business Information panel.
-Change the contact information font with Text in Main Content.
+To add information in the Location drop-down, update the physical location, contact phone number, and contact email in the Business information panel.
+To add a business description, use the / or ? keyboard shortcut to search for the Basic information panel, then add text to the Site description field.
+Change the contact information font with Text in Main content.
 The color is automatically set to black or white based on the header’s background color.

 Adirondack supports multiple navigation bars: